ESO Supernova Planetarium & Visitor Centre

 Time-lapse of the construction of the visitor centre.

 In this animation we break free from the ESO Supernova, rise above Garching, and then Munich and the Earth itself.
 The viewer accelerates out of the Solar System and then the Milky Way, finally revealing vast numbers of galaxies.

 The ESO Supernova Planetarium & Visitor Centre is an astronomy centre located at the site of the European Southern Observatory (ESO) Headquarters in Garching bei München.
 It offers exhibitions, guided tours and planetarium shows that feature observations made by the telescopes of the European Southern Observatory.

 The ESO Supernova is a non-profit educational facility which receives no state funding other than through ESO’s normal operating budget.
 Entrance to the centre and all activities are free of charge throughout 2018.
 From 2019, tickets will be sold for activities like planetarium shows, tours and events.
 The entrance to the exhibition and all educational activities will remain free.

 Organisation

 The building is a donation from the Klaus Tschira Stiftung (KTS) and the Heidelberg Institute for Theoretical Studies (HITS) which ESO accepted in December 2013.
 It is operated and managed by the European Southern Observatory.
 The coordinator is Tania Johnston.

 Science campus Garching

 The ESO Supernova Planetarum & Visitor Centre is located at the Science Campus Garching.
-The campus is home to the Ludwig-Maximilians University of Munich and the Technical University of Munich, in addition to more than 80 independent scientific institutions and international science companies, 6 000 staff members and 14 000 students.
+The campus is home to LMU Munich and Technical University of Munich, in addition to more than 80 independent scientific institutions and international science companies, 6 000 staff members and 14 000 students.
 The work at the Science Campus Garching covers fundamental research as well as high-tech developments.